-EdD in Literacy and Language
+EdD in Literacy and Language in Education

-The Literacy and Language strand of the EdD programme at Sheffield enables practitioners who are passionate about linking research and practice in language and literacy to spend time developing a scholarly understanding of the field while linking it to their own practice.
+The Literacy and Language in Education strand of the EdD programme at Sheffield enables practitioners who are passionate about linking research and practice in language and literacy to spend time developing a scholarly understanding of the field while linking it to their own practice.
 Our students including primary school teachers, secondary school teachers, adult and community literacy and language teachers and those involved in policy making, teaching in Higher Education and arts education.
 Staff on this course include internationally renowned scholars in the field of literacy and language education.
 You will find more information and our areas of expertise on the staff profiles.

-The Literacy and Language course allows students to obtain a research-led understanding of literacy and language in education, and will open up new fields of study drawing on a multi disciplinary lens.
+The Literacy and Language in Education course allows students to obtain a research-led understanding of literacy and language in education, and will open up new fields of study drawing on a multi disciplinary lens.
 You will be thinking about literacy and language in the everyday, digital literacies, creativity and literacy, home literacy practices, literacy and language in schools, communities and colleges, ways of supporting multilingual learners together with a focus on new and emerging theories of literacy and language.
 The course aims to provide students with both a thorough grounding in the philosophy, principles and practice of educational research, and a critical understanding of key contemporary issues in relation to the teaching and learning of literacy and language in all sectors of education including informal and community learning.

 In Part II of the EdD programme you will have the opportunity to pursue a study of direct relevance to your own research and practice interests.
 You will work closely with a supervisor to develop your initial proposal and to continue to develop your study and final thesis.